tmedwards/sugarcube-2/docs/core/macros.md

 ### `<<include passageName [elementName]>>`<br>`<<include linkMarkup [elementName]>>` {#macros-macro-include}

 Outputs the contents of the passage with the given name, optionally wrapping it within an HTML element.
-May be called either with the passage name or with a link markup.
+May be called either with a passage name or with a link markup.

 #### History: